-- If a complete examination has revealed poor progress of labour, without the presence of cephalopelvic disproportion, the next complete examination should also be done two hours later, to assess the effectiveness of the measures taken to correct the poor progress.
+- If a complete examination has revealed poor progress of labour, without the presence of cephalopelvic disproportion, the next complete examination should also be done 2 hours later, to assess the effectiveness of the measures taken to correct the poor progress.

-- If a woman’s cervix is more than 6 cm dilated, the next complete examination would normally be done when the cervix is expected to be fully dilated.
+- If a patient’s cervix is more than 6 cm dilated, the next complete examination would normally be done when the cervix is expected to be fully dilated.
 However, the examination may need to be done earlier if there are signs that the cervix is already fully dilated.

 - She is in the active phase of labour.

 - The fetal head is 3/5 or less palpable above the brim of the pelvis.

 - After rupturing the membranes, carefully feel around the fetal head to rule out the possibility of a cord prolapse.

 If the fetal head is 4/5 or more above the pelvic brim, and the cervix is 6 cm or more dilated, it is safer to carefully rupture the membranes than to allow them to rupture spontaneously.
 This will reduce the risk of cord prolapse.